JaredFinn/In_Class/Introduce.md

 Computer Science 1,2, and 3, Assembly Language, discrete math, Operating Systems, and software engineering, to name the most relevant.
 A lot of the programs I have written are usually to test out skills and build a little bit each time, from little games to generators for things in real life I might need.
 The largest project I have been a part of was in software engineering class, my group and I created a video game software built in the Unreal Engine.
-Was a huge learning experience, and a big introduction into working in a group towards one objective and bringing all our various skills together.
+It was a huge learning experience, and a big introduction into working in a group towards one objective and bringing all our various skills together.

 ## **_Future_**